How American Homeschoolers Enabled and Funded German Child Abuse: The Real Story Behind the Religious Right and the Twelve Tribes

 - “We witnessed the beating of children almost to the point of death.”

-The cult was created by Gene Spriggs in Chattanooga, Tennessee and was influenced by the “Jesus Movement” of the time.
-The cult’s beliefs mirror those of Christian fundamentalism and Messianic Judaism.
+The sect was created by Gene Spriggs in Chattanooga, Tennessee and was influenced by the “Jesus Movement” of the time.
+The sect’s beliefs mirror those of Christian fundamentalism and Messianic Judaism.
 They homeschool their children, hold to a form of Quiverfull ideology, and champion home births with midwives.
-Adherents to Spriggs’s cult have branched out from Tennesse and now live in Canada, Australia, Brazil, Spain, Germany, Argentina, and the United Kingdom.
-In 2001, a New York branch of the cult got in trouble over child labor allegations.
+Adherents to Spriggs’s sect have branched out from Tennesse and now live in Canada, Australia, Brazil, Spain, Germany, Argentina, and the United Kingdom.
+In 2001, a New York branch of the sect got in trouble over child labor allegations.

 The most recently newsworthy branch is the branch in Germany, where it is known as “Zwölf Stämme.”